-\University of Minnesota, e-mail: alves030@umn.edu.
+^{}e-mail: ralvesmonteiro@imf.org.
 I thank Agência de Gestão da Tesouraria e da Dívida Pública - IGCP, E.P.E. for access to the dataset.
 I am grateful to my advisors Manuel Amador and Tim Kehoe for their support and insightful discussions.
-I thank Cristina Arellano, Marco Bassetto, Daniel Belchior, José Cardoso da Costa, Cristina Casalinho, Doireann Fitzgerald, Stelios Fourakis, William Jungerman and participants at the Minnesota-Wisconsin International Macro Workshop for excellent comments.
+I thank Cristina Arellano, Marco Bassetto, Tamon Asonuma, Daniel Belchior, José Cardoso da Costa, Cristina Casalinho, Doireann Fitzgerald, Stelios Fourakis, William Jungerman, Leonardo Martinez, Francisco Roldan, and participants at the Minnesota-Wisconsin International Macro Workshop, and at the International Monetary Fund Institute for Capacity Development for excellent comments.
+The views expressed herein are my own and do not necessarily reflect those of the International Monetary Fund, its Executive Board, or its management.
 All remaining errors are my own.